Iceland in August

 In September, we welcome slightly cooler weather, with some elements of summer and still comfortable temperatures.

-However, autumn brings an increase of rainfall, so pack accordingly.
+However, autumn brings an increase in rainfall, so pack accordingly.

 Temperatures in September in Iceland are around 5°c – 10°c (41-50 Fahrenheit).